ketch/PseudoSpectralPython/README.md

 ### Software

-To run the code in this course, you'll need an installation of Python, numpy, matplotlib, and IPython.
+To run the code in this course, you'll need an installation of Python, numpy, matplotlib, and IPython (version >= 3.0).
 The easiest way to get them all is to use [SageMathCloud](http://cloud.sagemath.org) -- just create a free account, start a new project, open a terminal, and type

-    git clone git@github.com:ketch/HyperPython.git
+    git clone git@github.com:ketch/PseudoSpectralPython.git

-Open this notebook there and you're off.
+Open the first notebook there and you're off.

 You can also use [Wakari](http://wakari.io), or install everything locally on your own machine.
 For local installation, [Anaconda](https://store.continuum.io/cshop/anaconda/) is convenient, or you can just use pip.
 All of these are free.